“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 Louisa went over to the work table and paged through the book.
 “These so are amazing.
 Wherever did you get the ideas for these?”

 Marguerite and Lixin got out of the tub and dried off.
 While Lixin got dressed, Marguerite walked naked over to the kitchen and retrieved a jar from a spice rack.
-“I’m carrying on the tradition of the Scythians, using this,” she said as her swaying body ambled up to them carrying the votive offering.
+“I’m carrying on the tradition of the Scythians, using this,” she said as her swaying body ambled up to them, bearing the votive offering.

 “What is it?”